quex-tech/developer-docs/https_pool/https_pool.md

-# Quex Request Oracle Pool Descriptive Guide
+# Quex request oracle pool descriptive guide

-## Pool Actions
+## Pool actions

 The actions of this pool represent the combination of the public part of the request, its private encrypted part, post-processing filter and ABI schema for the post-processed result: